Refreshing MIH’s Website

-Just after the New Year we wrote about a major leak at one of our blocks which affected several flats.
+Just after the New Year, we wrote about major leaks at one of our blocks which affected several flats.
 We have also recently written about what the managing agents can do in the event of anti-social behaviour and it seemed to us that we may have missed a trick in not mentioning the role of the managing agent when a leak occurs between two flats and how they can assist in dealing with it.

-It is our responsibility to use our best endeavours to ensure that these installations do not leak and therefore we would always look to ensure that there is a regular maintenance scheme for these.
-In the same way we would look to encourage owners to ensure that they regularly check their bath seals, grouting, connections in bathrooms and washing machines which habitually are the cause of water ingress.
+It is our responsibility to use our best endeavors to ensure that these installations do not leak and therefore we would always look to ensure that there is a regular maintenance scheme for these.
+In the same way, we would look to encourage owners to ensure that they regularly check their bath seals, grouting, connections in bathrooms, and washing machines which habitually are the cause of water ingress.

 In the majority of the cases, where a leak is reported promptly, this will be fixed and damage limited so the two owners can liaise directly without involving the managing agent or notifying the insurers and submitting a claim.

 Where this is not the case, either there is a leak which affects multiple properties (as happened with the leak in January, despite the leak being stopped within 20 minutes) or in the surprising event that there is a leak which the owner of the property doesn’t want to deal with, the managing agent may have to become involved.

 Where an insurance claim is being processed, the difficulty often arises in respect of the insurance excess as the service charges in the lease frequently do not cover the excess and it is up to the properties which have suffered damage to recover this from the property that caused the leak.

 In this case the managing agent will process the claim and provide assistance but will not be able to recover the excess on behalf of the owners, nor, more importantly, will they be able to offer the owners details to those who are trying to recover funds, due to data protection but will endeavor to pass on any correspondence between the two parties.